Were you injured in a bus accident in Houston? You’re bound to have questions, and as always, we’re here to help.

 - Lost inheritance value, if a longer life would have resulted in a larger estate

-Contact the Houston Bus Accident Lawyers at Stewart J. Guss, Attorney at Law, Today
+Contact the Houston Bus Accident Attorneys at Stewart J. Guss, Injury Accident Lawyers, Today

-The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of injured victims for more than 20 years.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
 If you were injured in a Houston bus accident, call our office right now for a free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.

 “I was extremely impressed with how easy they made the process of dealing with my insurance company, doctors offices, and other bill collectors involved in my accident.
 They are very good at keeping you informed about your case, and turn your calls very quickly.
 If I am ever in another car accident I will be using them again.”